wallacekelly-da/daml3-public-demos/local-validator-with-mockauth/README.md

 Why? for purposes of testing, diagnostics, and demo on your local machine.

-## Checkout this demo
+## Clone this demo

-To checkout a demo using SSH, use:
+To clone a demo using SSH, use:

 ```
 git clone \